The Power of Appreciated Stock in Charitable GivingSubmitted by American Endowment Foundation on November 26th, 2018

 - More than a year: Stock held over a year can be deducted at its current fair market value on the date it is gifted.

 The IRS does mandate some limitations.
-Deductions for appreciated stock is limited up to 30% of adjusted gross income (AGI) (however, there is a 5-year carry-forward for unused deductions.)
+Deductions for appreciated stock is limited up to 30% of adjusted gross income (AGI) in the year of the donation, with a 5-year carry-forward for unused deductions.

 Although it is possible to gift those appreciated shares directly to a charity, placing them within a donor advised fund (DAF) may be more beneficial.